holyjak/iterate-puppet-workshop13/presentation/presentation.md

 ==================================

 <!--
 !!!
-USE CHROME FOR PRESENTATION, FF SUCSK !!!
+USE CHROME FOR PRESENTATION, FF SUCKS !!!
 -->
 Let's get going!